hlisdero/netcrab/README.md

 ### Petri net implementation

 The main implementation is found in `petri_net.rs`.
 It uses two `BTreeMap` to store the places and transitions.
 References to places and transitions are named `PlaceRef` and `TransitionRef` respectively.
-Places and transitions are labelled with `String`.
+Places and transitions are labeled with `String`.
 The net keeps the places in order, which allows the iterators to be deterministic.

 References to the places and transitions are returned when adding them to the net.
 These references can later be used to add arcs and to access the markings.